 Note: This table presents results of the regression analysis outlined in equation (2).
-We present point estimates for the coefficient of interest $\beta^j$ , the mean of the control group, and heteroskedasticity robust uncorrected analytical p-values (model p-values), uncorrected bootstrapped p-values (resample p-values), as well as p-values adjusted for multiple hypothesis testing using 1000 bootstrap replications.
-Source: Own calculation based on survey responses.
+We present point estimates for the coefficient of interest β^j , the mean of the control group, and heteroskedasticity robust uncorrected analytical p-values (model p-values), uncorrected bootstrapped p-values (resample p-values), as well as p-values adjusted for multiple hypothesis testing using 1000 bootstrap replications.

-Point estimates of $\beta^{j}$ are small and range between \$8 and \$264.
+Point estimates of β^j are small and range between \$8 and \$264.
 This range corresponds to 0.4%-11.0% of the control mean.
-For none of the five considered vignettes, we can reject the null hypothesis that average allocation choices are equal across treatment and control groups.
+For none of the five considered vignettes, we can reject the null hypothesis that average choices are equal across treatment and control groups.
 Appendix Table B4 presents results from non-pre-registered analyses using alternative scalings of the outcome variable.
-In particular, we repeat the previous analysis by replacing $\Delta y{ij}$ with the income share allocated to person A in the vignette.
+In particular, we repeat the previous analysis by replacing Δy{ij} with the income share allocated to person A in the vignette.
 In this case, we find treatment effects that range between 0.1 and 1.1 percentage points.
 This corresponds to 0.29%-2.25% of the control mean without any significant differences between the treatment and control groups.